matthiaskoenig/cy3sbml/README.md

 * succesfully tested against all SBML.org and Biomodels.org test
   cases (BioModels_Database-r29)

+We are currently porting missing features from the Cytoscape 2 plugin to Cytoscape 3.
 Release information and changelogs are provided below.

 ## License
 * Source Code: [GPLv3](http://opensource.org/licenses/GPL-3.0)